Electroweak phase transition via Dilaton in Two-Time Physics: EWPT with Dilaton in 2T Model

 \subsection{Lagrangian reduction}

-Since the effective potential is constructed in terms of Higgs background field, $\phi_c$, we should only consider the Lagrangian terms which contain the Higgs field and reduce it from 2T to 1T.
-So we are interested in the Higgs-Dilaton and Yukawa coupling terms in Lagrangian.
+Since the effective potential is constructed in terms of Higgs background field, $\phi_c$, as well as Dilaton, which will be figured out to be identical with $\phi_c$ later, one should only consider the Lagrangian terms containing the Higgs field and Dilaton, then reduce it from 2T to 1T.
+So we are interested in the Higgs-Dilaton and Yukawa coupling terms in the Lagrangian.

 Let consider the Yukawa terms first.
 We will only keep the top quark terms because its contribution dominates in the effective potential, while the other fermions are not heavy enough to significantly alter the result.
 The top quark terms extracted from Yukawa Lagrangian are given by